-- Confine your dog so he is not in the working area, which could be a room in your house or a fenced backyard.
-You don’t want him to see where you’re hiding the treats.
+- Remove your dog from the working area, which could be a room in your house or a fenced backyard.
+You don’t want your dog to see where you’re hiding the treats.

-- Bring the dog into the working area and let him figure out where the treats are on his own.
-Allow him to freely eat treats from the boxes.
-You can praise him while he’s eating as long as it doesn’t distract him.
+- Bring the dog into the working area and let them figure out where the treats are on their own.
+Allow your dog to freely eat treats from the boxes.
+You can offer praise while your dog is eating as long as it isn't distracting.

 - Bait additional boxes as your dog is searching.

-- Remove the dog from the working area and allow him to rest for a few minutes.
-He does not have to find all the treats before resting.
+- Remove the dog from the working area, and allow them to rest for a few minutes.
+The dog does not have to find all the treats before resting.